0xlkda/resume/resume.md

 ### LE KHAC DUY ANH | VIETNAM | HCMC

-As Senior Software Engineer, Duy Anh offers end-to-end software solutions from front-end to back-end, including user interface design, server-side development, and database management.
-He specializes in creating engaging and intuitive user interfaces, developing responsive web applications, and optimizing software performance.
+Software Engineer with ten years of full-time commercial experience, eager to learn new technologies, methodologies, and techniques, Duy Anh offers end-to-end software solutions.
+He specializes in creating engaging and intuitive user interfaces and web development with great interest in planning architectures and enhancing the usability of products.

 [GMAIL](mailto:lekhacduyanh@gmail.com) | [GITHUB](https://github.com/0xlkda) | [LINKEDIN](https://www.linkedin.com/in/lkda/)